-- Sleeveless, strapless or spaghetti strapped blouses or dresses with plunging necklines and the like

-- Halters and tubes

-- Cropped tops or blouses which expose the abdomen

-- · Tight-fitting blouses and dresses

-- Beach clothes (blouses which do not cover the mid-body parts, walking shorts, "porontong" or tight pedal pushers, beach walk slippers, rubber flip flops

-- Short dresses and skirts that are more than

-two (2) inches above the middle of the knee

-- Brow, nose, or lip rings, etc.

-- Clothes that expose body tattoos
+- Blouses and dresses with plunging necklines - Cropped tops or blouses which expose the abdomen - Very tight-fitting clothes including leggings which are revealing - Beach wear (blouses which do not cover the midbody parts, walking shorts, "porontong" or tight pedal pushers, beach walk slippers, rubber flip flops - Short dresses and skirts that are more than one (1) inch above the knee cap - Pants with holes of more than one inch in diameter or with slits of more than one inch which exposes the skin underneath it - Brow, nose, lip or tongue rings, etc. - Revealing clothes including those made of sheer or any-through material - Clothes that expose body tattoos - Sports, PE or athletics attire/uniforms when attending non-PE classes, non-sports activities, seminars, or programs in classrooms, auditoriums or seminar rooms - Loud, unnatural hair colors such as red, blue, green, violet, yellow, pink, or combinations of these colors and the like.

-FOR Male College Students
+Male College Students